Pablo Valcarce

-Pablo Valcarce Vidal (born 3 February 1993) is a Spanish professional footballer who plays for Burgos CF. Mainly a right winger, he can also play as a forward.
+Pablo Valcarce Vidal (born 3 February 1993) is a Spanish professional footballer.
+Mainly a right winger, he can also play as a forward.

 Club career

 Numancia

 Born in Ponferrada, Castile and León, Valcarce began his career with hometown club SD Ponferradina, making his senior debut with the reserves.
 In 2011 he moved to CD Numancia, being initially assigned to the youth setup and being promoted to the B team after one year.

 On 30 January 2015, both Valcarce and his twin brother Luis renewed their contract with the Rojillos, until 2017.
 He played his first match as a professional on 15 March, coming on as a late substitute for Javier del Pino in a 4–0 away loss against Real Valladolid in the Segunda División.

 Valcarce scored his first league goal on 23 August, his team's fifth in a 6–3 home victory over CD Tenerife.
 Six days later, he netted twice in a 3–2 win at Girona FC, the second being a last-minute effort.

 On 29 January 2016, Valcarce signed his first professional contract, being definitely promoted to the main squad and assigned the number 20 jersey.
 He scored two braces during the 2016–17 campaign, against Elche CF (2–2, at home) and UCAM Murcia CF (3–2 away loss), both in November.